nature-heart-software/izabela/README.md

 If you have a virtual audio cable installed, you can configure it as an audio output in Izabela then use it as audio input in any application that can receive audio inputs.
-If you don't have a virtual audio cable installed, you can install one directly in Izabela from the settings.
+If you don't have a virtual audio cable installed, you can install one directly from Izabela in the settings.

 You can keep using any non-fullscreen application in the background while Izabela is in the foreground.
-If you're using Izabela over games, I recommend setting your game in borderless, windowed or borderless windowed mode instead of fullscreen.
+If you're using Izabela over games, I recommend setting your game to borderless, windowed or borderless windowed mode instead of fullscreen.

 ## Guides